morganthomas/winning-arguments/winning-arguments.md

 Sentence from: Max Lucado.
 He Chose the Nails.
 Thomas Nelson.

-The complexity of this translation shows that many different logical propositions are contained in this not-exceptionally-long English sentence.
+The size of this translation shows that many different logical propositions are contained in this not-exceptionally-long English sentence.

 ## Truth